Constraining Non-minimal Dark Sector Scenarios with the COHERENT Neutrino Scattering Data: COHERENT Data for CE NS

 \section{COHERENT Data for CE$\nu$NS}

 COHERENT is a neutrino-based fixed target experiment.
-Neutrino beams are produced by striking proton beams of pulse $\sim 1~ \mu\textrm{s}$ to a Mercury target at 60 Hz, creating $\approx 5 \times 10^{20}$ collisions per day.
+Neutrino beams are produced by striking proton beams of pulse $\sim 1~ \mu\textrm{s}$ to a mercury target at 60 Hz, creating $\approx 5 \times 10^{20}$ collisions per day.
 These collisions produce $\pi^-$ and $\pi^+$ as byproducts which come to rest inside the target.
-Then, while negatively charged pions are mostly absorbed by Mercury, positively charged ones decaying through the channel $\pi^+ \rightarrow \mu^+ + \nu_\mu$, which happens when the pion at rest, results in monochromatic energy of $\approx 29.7~ \textrm{MeV}$ for $\nu_\mu$'s and they are called prompt neutrinos.
-The pion decay is then followed by the decay of the anti-muon, $\mu^+ \rightarrow e^+ + \bar{\nu}_\mu + \nu_e$, which occurs about $\sim 2.2~ \mu\textrm{s}$ after the pion decay.
+Then, while negatively-charged pions are mostly absorbed by mercury, positively-charged ones decaying through the channel $\pi^+ \rightarrow \mu^+ + \nu_\mu$, which happens when the pion at rest, results in monochromatic energy of $\approx 29.7~ \textrm{MeV}$ for $\nu_\mu$'s; they are called prompt neutrinos.
+The pion decay is then followed by the decay of the antimuon, $\mu^+ \rightarrow e^+ + \bar{\nu}_\mu + \nu_e$, which occurs about $\sim 2.2~ \mu\textrm{s}$ after the pion decay.
 Hence, $\bar{\nu}_\mu$ and $\nu_e$ are called delayed neutrinos.
 Energy spectra for neutrinos stemming from this decay are continuous up to $52.8~ \textrm{MeV}$.
 Each proton collision on target (POT) produces on average $0.08$ neutrinos per flavor.

+Before proceeding further, we would like to comment on the following possibility\footnote{We thank the anonymous referee for mentioning this possibility.}.
+So far in this study, we have assumed that the impact of new physics has been considered only on the scattering of neutrinos from the nucleus while the production channels of neutrinos remain as in the SM.
+However, neutrinos could also be produced through the decay of the dark photon, being created in the neutral pion decays via $\pi^0\to \gamma \gamma$ where one of the photons may be replaced by a dark photon.
+The critical point is to judge whether the dark photon would decay within the detector, which is around twenty meters away from where neutrinos are produced.
+Especially, this possibility would be more relevant for the low dark photon mass region ($\sim$ keV).

+This requires to estimate the mean decay length of the dark photon in the laboratory reference frame.
+For the low mass region, if the decay width of $A^\prime (\to \nu_\ell \bar{\nu}_\ell)$ is calculated (no other channel is open), the mean decay length, in the minimal $B-L$ scenario, is around $10^3$ km for the parameters values $M_{A^\prime}=1$ keV and $(g_{B-L},\sin\epsilon)=(10^{-5},10^{-4})$.
+A similar calculation for the other models in our study (Model C -- Model G) is carried out and found that the mean decay length of the dark photon in the low mass region is few times longer than the one in the minimal $B-L$ model.
+Therefore, direct neutrino production from dark photons could only happen out of the detector and thus in the rest of the analysis such contributions are not going to be pursued further.

-The produced neutrinos then collide with 14.57 kg CsI and 24 kg Liquid Argon targets located at $19~ \textrm{m}$ and $27.5~ \textrm{m}$ away from the Mercury target.
-The energy density expressions for incoming neutrino flux $f_ {\nu_\alpha}$ for prompt $\nu_\mu$ and delayed $\nu_e$ and $\bar{\nu}_\mu$ beams are given by \cite {Amanik:2009zz, Moreno:2015bta}:
+The produced neutrinos then collide with 14.57 kg CsI and 24 kg liquid argon targets located at $19~ \textrm{m}$ and $27.5~ \textrm{m}$ away from the mercury target.
+The energy-density expressions for incoming neutrino flux $f_ {\nu_\alpha}$ for prompt $\nu_\mu$ and delayed $\nu_e$ and $\bar{\nu}_\mu$ beams are given by \cite {Amanik:2009zz, Moreno:2015bta}: